Define a Model

 To not duplicate Schema declarations, all documentations in API section will use Schema defined in introduction as example.

-In addition to storage related methods, Model class expose client
+In addition to storage related methods, Model class expose client and table properties.

-is DynamoDBClient initialized with your provided config.table
+clientis DynamoDBClient initialized with your provided config.tableis an object which exposename(table's name)create,delete,describeandupdatemethods.

 They are usefull specially when writing integration tests.